c-goenka/police-records-project/README.md

 ## Methods Used

 ### 1. SetFit (Few-Shot Learning)
-[SetFit](https://github.com/huggingface/setfit) is designed exactly for scenarios where you don't have tons of labeled examples.
+[SetFit](https://github.com/huggingface/setfit) is designed for scenarios where you don't have tons of labeled examples.
 It uses sentence transformers to create embeddings and then fine-tunes them with contrastive learning.
 It can achieve strong performance with just a handful of examples per class.

 ### 2. Embeddings + Classical Classifiers
 Generate embeddings using [sentence-transformers](https://www.sbert.net/) (specifically the `all-mpnet-base-v2` model), then train standard classifiers on top - I tested three: